Diocese of Camden

-The Diocese of Camden (Dioecesis Camdensis) is a Latin Church diocese of the Catholic Church in the U.S. state of New Jersey.
-It consists of 62 parishes and about 475,000 Catholics in the South Jersey counties of Atlantic, Camden, Cape May, Cumberland, Gloucester, and Salem.
+The Diocese of Camden (Dioecesis Camdensis) is a diocese of the Catholic Church in the American state of New Jersey.
+It consists of about 475,000 Catholics in the South Jersey counties of Atlantic, Camden, Cape May, Cumberland, Gloucester, and Salem.
+The mother church is the Cathedral of the Immaculate Conception in Camden.
+As of 2026, the bishop is Joseph A. Williams.

-The Bishop of Camden presides from the Cathedral of the Immaculate Conception in Camden, although most major ceremonies are held at Saint Agnes Catholic Church in Blackwood.
-Some liturgies are held at St. Joseph Pro-Cathedral in Camden.

-Bishop Joseph A. Williams became the ninth Bishop of Camden on March 17, 2025.

 History

 1700 to 1800

 Although the British Provinces of East Jersey and West Jersey were not officially welcoming to Catholics, they tended to ignore their presence.
-The first Catholics in South Jersey was a group of Catholic glass blowers brought to Wisterburg in present-day Salem County in 1739.
+The first Catholics in South Jersey were a group of Catholic glass blowers brought to Wisterburg in present-day Salem County in 1739.
 Traveling priests periodically traveled to the region to minister to the small congregation there.

 The assistance of Catholic French troops during the American Revolution helped to abate anti-Catholic sentiment in all of the 13 original colonies.
 In 1784, Pope Pius VI erected the Apostolic Prefecture of United States of America, including all of the new United States.
 In 1789, the same pope raised this prefecture to the Diocese of Baltimore.

 1800 to 1900

 When Pope Pius VII in 1808 erected the Diocese of Philadelphia, he included the Camden area of New Jersey.
 In 1830, Bishop Francis Kenrick of Philadelphia dedicated the St. Mary's Church in Pleasant Mills, making it the first Catholic church in the present day Diocese of Camden.

 Around 1848, a large wave of Irish Catholic immigrants fleeing the Great Famine in Ireland arrived in New Jersey.
 St. Mary's Church in Gloucester City was the first parish in the area, established in 1849.
 In Atlantic City, St. Nicholas Church opened in 1858.
 The first church in Camden, St. Mary of the Immaculate Conception, was finished in 1859.

 In 1853, when Pope Pius IX erected the Diocese of Newark in 1853, all of New Jersey was put in this diocese.
 In 1881, Pope Leo XIII erected the Diocese of Trenton, taking South Jersey from the Diocese of Newark.
 The Camden area would remain part of the Diocese of Trenton for the next 56 years.
+St. Agnes Church, the first Catholic church in Cape May, was dedicated in 1883.